jlr84/shn/README.md

 ```
 After selecting Choice '3', the ESM will send the current status to the Monitor.
 The Controller will read this updated status from the list maintained by the Monitor.
 As such, in Terminal 1 you will see the following at this point:
 ```
-Host NOT FOUND in status database!! 	# This will display PRIOR TO the ESM sending it's first status Host NOT FOUND in status database!!
-Host 'agent1.shn.local' CLEAN as of '2016-10-31 14:02:34'.	# This will display after.
+Host NOT FOUND in status database!! 	# This will display PRIOR TO the ESM sending its first status Host 'agent1.shn.local' CLEAN as of '2016-10-31 14:02:34'.	# This will display after the status is sent.
 ```

 If all of the above worked successfully, the SHNet local install is confirmed successful at this point.

 Running SHNet in this configuration will work for development and (basic) testing; however, full functionality is not present.

 These are the main limitations of this, limited, install:
 * The Agent Module is NOT running within a Xen-based hypervisor.
-This results in any functionality related to actually controlling VUD's (VMs) being non-functional.
+This results in any functionality related to actually controlling VUD's (VMs) **being non-functional**.
 * The ESM Module is NOT running inside a VUD, as designed and described above.
 Correct implementation would include the ESM automatically running upon the start of each VUD.